Careers programme information

 Duke of Edinburgh Award Scheme

 This award is offered at Bronze (Year 9), Silver (Year 10) and Gold (Year 12) levels.
-There are four aspects: developing a skill, a physical activity, volunteering, and organising, taking part in and leading an expedition.
-At Gold level students also have to take a substantial residential project.
-Students develop their confidence, teamwork, resourcefulness, resilience and communication skills.
+In addition, we offer the award to some students as part of their alternative curriculum.
+There are four aspects to the scheme: developing a skill, a physical activity, volunteering and organising, taking part in and leading an expedition.
+At Gold level students also have to undertake a substantial residential project.
+Students develop their confidence, teamwork, resourcefulness, resilience and communication skills and they also have the opportunity are to gain work experience to support their volunteering section.
 The award is highly valued by employers.
-Further details can be found here: https://www.dofe.org

 National Citizen Service (NCS)